odoo/documentation/odoo_sh/getting_started/branches.rst

   $ git push -u origin master

 Uploads the changes you just added in the *master* branch on your remote repository.

-If you add private repositories as submodules in your branches, you need to configure a deploy key in your Odoo.sh project settings and in your repository settings.
-Otherwise Odoo.sh won't be allowed to download them.

 Delete
 ------